python-lml/lml/docs/source/plugin_tutorial.rst

 refers to the module name, and in this case it equals 'robotchef.robot_cuisine'.

 Line 5 tells lml it is 'cuisine' plugin.
-Using `:class:lml.registry.PluginList`, you can register any named plugins as long as you have corresponding plugin manager implemeneted, like CuisineManager.
+Using `:class:lml.registry.PluginList`, you can register any named plugins as long as you have corresponding plugin manager implemented, like CuisineManager.
 Let us recall that CuisineMananger has initialized as 'cuisine'.

 What's more important is what you do not see here.
 To avoid heavy duty loading, in